-There may be a time limit to how long you can wait before making a claim.
-If you are uncertain about what period of time applies in your case.
+There may be a time limit (limitation period) to how long you can wait before making a claim.

-Deciding where to file your claim is an important decision.
+Deciding where to file your claim is an important decision (geographical jurisdiction).
 You must file your claim in the court office that satisfies any of the following criteria: